samuelludwig74/hello-world/README.md

 hello-world
 ===========

-I dont yet know hoe to code, i made this account in order to veiw other people's code and learn that way..
+I dont yet know how to code, i made this account in order to veiw other people's code and learn that way..